internet4000/find/docs/readme.md

 *  to search for matches in bookmarks
 %  to search for matches in currently open tabs
 ^  to search for matches in browsing history
->  to seach for firefox actions
+>  to search for marches in firefox actions
 +  to search for matches in tagged pages
 #  to search for matches in page titles
 $  to search for matches in web addresses (URLs)